Witnessing non-objectivity in the framework of strong quantum Darwinism: Introduction

 \section{Introduction}

 Everyday macroscopic systems are \emph{objective} in the sense that certain information about their states are, in principle, knowable by multiple independent observers.
 In contrast, quantum systems are subjective in the sense that they can be measured by in multiple different bases, causing different observers to obtain different information about the system.
+From this perspective, the quantum-to-classical transition is then understood as the emergence of objective states as a system interacts with its surrounding environment \citep{Zurek2009, Horodecki2015,Le2019}.

 Quantum Darwinism proposed by Zurek \citep{Zurek2009} describes how objectivity can emerge from microscopic quantum behaviour: as systems decohere via interactions with their environment, specific information about their state can be duplicated into multiple parts of the environment. \emph{Information} is ``Darwinistic'' as certain classical information tends to proliferate to the detriment of other types of information.
-Spectrum broadcast structure \citep{Horodecki2015} and strong quantum Darwinism \citep{Le2019} are two analogous theories which have stronger requirements for predicting objectivity than Zurek's quantum Darwinism \citep{Zurek2009}.
-They focus on different aspects of the quantum Darwinism process: spectrum broadcast structure describes a particular objective state structure, and strong quantum Darwinism imposes conditions on the type of information shared between system and environments.
-Strong quantum Darwinism establishes the minimum conditions in which objectivity emerges, and hence is the focus of our paper \citep{Le2019}.
+Strong quantum Darwinism \citep{Le2019}, which we have proposed, goes a step forward by identifying the necessary and sufficient conditions for which objectivity emerges and by establishing the formal mathematical equivalence between analysing objectivity through an information approach and through the state broadcasting structure \citep{Horodecki2015}.
+Strong quantum Darwinism therefore provides a solid framework to bridge different levels of objectivity and the appearance of classically.
+Our overall goal with this paper is thus to motivate further theoretical and experimental scrutiny of our proposed framework.